 Components of the attentional system therefore seem to be involved in single word production.
-However, this involvement seems to be under the dependency of the difficulty of the task and of the item to be named, since effects obtained are larger in experimental contexts such as dual task paradigm for sustained attention (Jongman, Roelofs, et al., 2015b; Piai & Roelofs, 2013), related to metrics derived from interfering paradigms in the case of inhibition (Shao et al., 2013, 2015) and are not affecting to the same extents objects and actions naming (Shao et al., 2012).
+However, this involvement seems to depend on the difficulty of the task and of the item to be named.
+As discussed above, effects of attention on word production are typically larger in experimental contexts such as the dual task paradigm for sustained attention, when the task is more difficult (Jongman, Roelofs, et al., 2015b; Piai & Roelofs, 2013). related to metrics derived from interfering paradigms in the case of inhibition (Shao et al., 2013, 2015) Furthermore, measures of attention do not seem to affect object naming and action naming to the same extent, and action naming has been argued to be more difficult than object naming (Shao et al., 2012).
 It is interesting to note that a recent review conducted on neuroimaging studies (Riès et al., 2016) emphasize on the involvement of left prefrontal regions in lexical selection, with the hypothesis that in challenging situation for healthy participant, or following a stroke, right counterpart of this area could be additionally recruited (see also (Geranmayeh et al., 2014)).

-The first question of this work concern this question: is the dependency of single word productions upon components of the attentional system varying with the difficulty to produce?
-Said otherwise, would the correlations between metrics quantifying components of the attentional system on one part, and metrics quantifying single word production on the other, change according to the context in which production happen?
-Secondly, it is not clear in the literature if the inhibitory ability supposed to be involved in lexical selection would concern of form of inhibition constrained to the language system, or rather to a form of inhibition that would be general domain.
-For now, the studies demonstrating a link between selective inhibition and word production relied on interfering paradigm (PWI, semantic blocking task; (Shao et al., 2013, 2015)), supposed to reflect the ability to perform lexical selection in a competitive context, and inhibitory abilities derived from these same task through the use of delta plot.
-Therefore, it is still to be demonstrated if the interference size in these word production paradigm could be related to inhibition obtained within non-linguistic.
-Moreover, if it is the case, how would this relationship varies with the difficulty of the context in which the interfering linguistic paradigm is performed?
+The current study addresses two main questions.
+First, we test whether relationships that have been found between components of the attentional system and word naming latencies change when the task is more difficult.
+Second, selective inhibition as measured by tasks involving language have been found to predict word naming latencies.
+We seek to determine whether this relationship is limited to the language domain, or whether domain-general measures of selective inhibition also predict word naming latencies.

 In order to manipulate the difficulty of the task we rely on a procedure by which the urge of participants to name pictures is manipulated.
 In order to do so we are relying on a classical PWI paradigm, and we manipulate the context during which the PWI task need to be performed.
 The context is manipulated by having within the PWI procedure filler items.
-These fillers items are similar to the test items, except that their duration is either a constant value (see Method for details) equal to the one used for the test items, or a varying value, shorter than the duration of the test items.
+These fillers items are similar to the test items, except that their duration is either a constant value (equal to the duration used for the test items) or a varying value (shorter than the duration of the test items, see Method for details).
 To be clear, within one block of the PWI task, we are making use of filler items with either short or varying duration, for the purpose of giving the impression that the task is difficult (when fillers have a short duration).
 This manipulation allows us to manipulate the perceived difficulty of the task and to keep the characteristics of the test items constant.

+We predict that individual measures of attentional components (name them here) will be more strongly related to the time it takes an individual to produce single words in a perceived difficult context than in the standard version of the PWI task (i.e., when all items have the same duration). ***Say what this would mean/what theory it would support***

 Methode possible